d12frosted/elpa-mirror/stable-melpa/dired-gitignore-readme.txt

 That affects only the current `dired' buffer.

 It needs the executables for `git' and `ls' in the `PATH' and a standard UNIX shell behind the `shell-file-name' variable.

-The fish shell <3.4.0 does not work.
+Changelog in: CHANGES.org in https://github.com/johannes-mueller/dired-gitignore.el/